SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

    <#characters#>
    """

-This form of string literal can include all of the special characters listed above.
 Unlike a single-line string literal, a multiline string literal can contain unescaped double quotes (``"``), carriage returns, and line feeds.